GetSetAbhi/High-Level-System-Design/youtube/README.md

 	manifest file is then stored in the S3.

 	* The last step of this process would be to update the metadata db containing the meta data details if the video.

+**Choice of Database for storing Metadata**

+For a system like YouTube or Spotify, you would almost certainly use a combination of these databases (a polyglot persistence approach):

+* Relational Database (e.g., PostgreSQL/MySQL): For core, highly structured metadata like video/audio IDs, titles, upload dates, user account information, and critical relationships that require strong consistency (e.g., which user owns which video).

+* Document Database (e.g., MongoDB): For more flexible, evolving metadata like tags, specific video properties, or user-generated content details that don't fit neatly into a rigid schema.

 ---
 # Audio Streaming Service